rontarrant/tkoop/_posts/2021-08-13-0002-python-font-installation.md

 layout: post
 tag: general
 topic: general
-description: "How to install Python 3.x on the most-used operating systems and creating a baseline set of fonts."
+description: "How to install Python 3.9 or later on the most-used operating systems and creating a baseline set of fonts."
 ---

 ## Intro — What We're Doing